chef-cookbooks/chef-ingredient/README.md

 - `platform`: Override the auto-detected platform for which package to install.
 - `platform_version`: Override the auto-detected platform version for which package to install.
 - `architecture`: Override the auto-detected architecture for which package to install.
-- `platform_version_compatibility_mode`: Find closest matching package when platform auto-detection does not find an exact package match in the repository.
-Default: `false`.
+- `platform_version_compatibility_mode`: Find closest matching package when platform auto-detection does not find an exact package match in the repository

 ### omnibus_service